C#.NET Library

 Decrypt a social security text field - simple interface

 Pass credentials, the name of a Field Format Specification, FFS, and data into the decryption function.
-The plain text data will be returned.

 {